andyngh/noHiC/README.md

 `All_inspector_outputs`: this directory contains all outputs from Inspector.

-`Assembly_statistics_Inspector.txt`: assembly quality metrics calculated by Inspector.
+`Assembly_statistics_Inspector.txt`: this file contains the assembly quality metrics calculated by Inspector.
 You can find the quality value (QV) here.

-`small_scale_error.csv`: small scale errors identified by Inspector (BaseSubstitution, SmallCollapse, SmallExpansion...)
+`small_scale_error.csv`: this file contains small scale errors identified by Inspector (BaseSubstitution, SmallCollapse, SmallExpansion...)

-`structural_error.csv`: larger structural errors identified by Inspector
+`structural_error.csv`: this file contains larger structural errors identified by Inspector

-`inspector_errors.csv`: this file contains all Inspector-identified assembly errors from `small_scale_error.csv` and `structural_error.csv`.
-This is the file that will be combined with `3_CRAQ/CSE.csv` for assembly error visualization.
-It has the same 4 columns as `3_CRAQ/CSE.csv`.
+`inspector_errors.csv`: this file contains all the Inspector-identified assembly errors from `small_scale_error.csv` and `structural_error.csv`.
+It is the file that will be combined with `3_CRAQ/CSE.csv` for assembly error visualizations.
+It has the same four columns as `3_CRAQ/CSE.csv`.

 `inspector.log`: the log file of this step.